velcoda/vue-cookie-banner/README.md

 </template>
 ```

-> `vue-cookie-comply` automatically places the component at the bottom of your page
+> `vue-cookie-banner` automatically places the component at the bottom of your page

 ## Props